Why does your experience and opinion matter?

 These premises are:

-1. Everybody learns differently.
-The interactive exercises and approaches in this book are intended to help you find out how you learn best: linguistically, visually, kinesthetically?
+- Everybody learns differently.
+All students, and teachers, bring different strengths to the classroom, and reading and writing processes should be taught within a “pedagogy of multiliteracies”* to reflect multiple learning styles and create inclusive learning environments.
+The interactive exercises and approaches in this book are intended to help you find out how you learn best: linguistically, literally, visually, kinesthetically?

-2. Learning must be challenging, and knowing yourself as a learner gives you the power to set your own level of challenge.
+- Learning must be challenging, and knowing yourself as a learner gives you the power to set your own level of challenge, as well as seek appropriate resources.

-4. Who you are as a learner matters!
-And there are many opportunities in college to explore various communities and resources to make the most out of your college experience – for you.
+- Who you are as a learner matters!
+And there are many opportunities in college to explore various Discourse Communities and other communities of practice, including various cultural resources local to your new community, to make the most out of your college experience – for you.

-5. Last premise, and maybe the most important, is: You don’t have to do it alone!
-We have SFSU faculty spotlights discuss the best ways to advocate for your own learning as college students and community members.
+- Last premise, and maybe the most important, is: You don’t have to do it alone!
+To reinforce our own ethos as educators, we have SFSU faculty spotlights discuss the best ways to advocate for your own learning as college students and community members.